-People Are Saying Their NutriBullets Exploded And Seriously Injured Them
+People Are Saying Their Nutribullets Exploded And Seriously Injured Them

 "For a dollar a unit they could make these units safe, and they choose not to," Rochen said.

-A spokesperson for NutriBullet did not immediately respond to a request for comment by BuzzFeed News.
+A spokesperson for Nutribullet did not immediately respond to a request for comment by BuzzFeed News.

 Julia Reinstein is a reporter for BuzzFeed News and is based in New York.